huiyu/PersistentBlockingQueue/README.md

 ## Queue Builder

-`PersistentBlockingQueue.Builder` class provides some methods to configure the queue:
+`PersistentBlockingQueue.Builder` provides some methods to configure the queue:

 ```java
 PersistentBlockingQueue<String> queue = new PersistentBlockingQueue.Builder<String>(file)